icppWorld/icpp_llm/icpp_llama2/README.md

   $ dfx canister call llama2_260K inference '(record {prompt = "" : text; steps = 100 : nat64; temperature = 0.9 : float32; topp = 0.9 : float32; rng_seed = 0 : nat64;})'
   (
     variant {
-      ok = "eone replace it.\nThe fox agreed to go as fast as they set on the other birds.
+      Ok = "eone replace it.\nThe fox agreed to go as fast as they set on the other birds.
 They searched, and it didn\'t give up.
 They started to scared the bird.
 The forest was so careful and jumped up."
     },
   )